telekom/pubsub-horizon/docs/quickstart.md

 # Local installation (Quickstart)

-This guide describes how to install Horizon using `k3d`.
-It is intended for development and testing purposes only. **Do not use it for installation on productive environments!**
+This guide describes how to install Horizon using `k3d`/`k3s`.
+It is intended for development and testing purposes only.

+> **Warning:** Do not use it for installation on productive environments!

 If you do not know what k3d is, please refer to the [k3d documentation](https://k3d.io/).
 By following this quickstarter guide line by line, you will obtain an running instance of Horizon that you can use to try out the software.